How to extract $UsnJrnl:$J from a disk image (or a live system)

 A practical guide to pulling the NTFS USN Journal out of a forensic image, a mounted volume, or a live Windows host — with FTK Imager, X-Ways, The Sleuth Kit, fsutil, and PowerShell.

-4 min read
+By 6 min read

-What you're looking for
+What you are looking for

-The journal lives at the path:
+The journal lives at:

 \$Extend\$UsnJrnl:$J